unterrichtdaniel/clariad/docs/Architecture.md

 - Implements the directed graph of agent nodes and their transitions
 - Maintains shared state and memory context for inter-agent communication
 - Handles conditional logic, branching, and looping for complex workflows
-- Routes requests to appropriate agents based on conversation context
+- Routes tool invocations from Claude Desktop to appropriate agents
 - Manages execution mode (autonomous vs. conversational)

 ### 3. Specialized Agent Nodes